 Data: It is very important component of the database system.
 Most of the organizations generate, store and process large amount of data.
-The data acts like a bridge between hardware and software.
 The users which directly access it or access it through some application programs.
 In general, the data in the database will be both integrated and shared.
 Let us explain why we mean by the terms "integrated and shared":